MET MPharm/PharmD Pattern 2026: Know Marking Scheme & Exam Duration

 MET Logo

-The official MET exam pattern 2026 has not been announced yet.
-Candidates can check previous year's pattern given below for reference.
-Once pattern is released, it will be updated here.
+Official MET exam pattern 2026 is not released yet.
+Candidates can check previous year's pattern given below to prepare for upcoming entrance examination.
+No change in exam pattern is expected for current admission year.
+However, pattern will be updated here once it is released.

 MET Exam Pattern